MODFLOW-USGS/modflow6/DEVELOPER.md

 Next, consider squashing commits on the feature branch.
 If there are many commits, it is beneficial to squash them before trying to rebase with develop.
 There is a nice article on [squashing commits into one using git](https://www.internalpointers.com/post/squash-commits-into-one-git), which has been very useful for consolidating commits on a long-lived modflow6 feature branch.

-A quick and dirty way to squash without interactive rebase (as an alternative to the approach described in the article mentioned in the preceding paragraph) is a soft reset followed by an ammended commit.
+A quick and dirty way to squash without interactive rebase (as an alternative to the approach described in the article mentioned in the preceding paragraph) is a soft reset followed by an amended commit.
 First making a backup of the feature branch is strongly recommended before using this approach, as accidentally typing `--hard` instead of `--soft` will wipe out all your work.

 ```
 git reset --soft <first new commit on the feature branch>